nawedy/omnipanel-web-app/docs/Final-PRD.md

 ### Market Opportunity
 - **Demand for Local/Hybrid AI:** Surge in interest for local, private, and hybrid LLMs due to cost, privacy, and speed.
 - **Lack of Real Developer and Data Science Workflow:** Most competitors focus on simple chat or code gen, not full-featured IDE/data science workflows.
-- **OmniPanel’s Edge:** Notion + VSCode + Jupyter + ChatGPT + Terminal for any LLM (local or cloud), in a unified, extensible, beautifully designed workspace, cross-platform.
+- **OmniPanel's Edge:** Notion + VSCode + Jupyter + ChatGPT + Terminal for any LLM (local or cloud), in a unified, extensible, beautifully designed workspace, cross-platform.
 - **Broad User Base:** Developers, data scientists, tech leads, educators, students, enterprise IT, and AI hobbyists.

 ### User Personas